geopython/pywps/docs/configuration.rst

     http://docs.python.org/library/logging.html#logging-levels)

 :logfile:
-    the full file path to the logfile
+    the full file path to the log file

 :parallelprocesses:
     maximum number of parallel running processes - set this number carefully.
     The effective number of parallel running processes is limited by the number of cores  in the processor of the hosting machine.
-As well, speed and response time of harddrives impact ultimate processing performance.
+As well, speed and response time of hard drives impact ultimate processing performance.
 A reasonable number of parallel running processes is not higher than the number of processor cores.